-Last Updated on October 8, 2022 by Editorial Team
+Last Updated on October 7, 2023 by Editorial Team

-It is for this quality of better engagement quotient, the innovative ways of teaching include sensory activities.
+It is for this quality of better engagement quotient, that innovative ways of teaching include sensory activities.
 As the name suggests, the sensory activities for preschoolers are playful interventions where learners get to employ visual, auditory, tactile, olfactory, kinesthetic, and vestibular senses.
-To have a better idea of these activities, let’s explore in this post:
+To have a better idea of these activities, let’s explore them in this post:

 - Role of sensory activities in teaching preschoolers